 Any visitors to the campus during school hours must report to the front office and present a valid U.S. government issued photo ID in order to gain admittance through our security system.
+Any registered offenders will not be permitted to enter.
 All visitors are required to wear their visitor identification while on school property.

-Please remember all children must be signed out through the office for your child's safety.
+Please remember, all children must be signed out through the front office for your child's safety.